roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 #### The OpenWeatherMap API

-We'll be using the [OpenWeatherMap API](https://openweathermap.org/) to return JSON weather data.
+We'll be using the [OpenWeatherMap API](https://openweathermap.org/) to return weather data in JSON format.

 The API has lots of options, but [here's the link](https://openweathermap.org/current) to the current weather section.